 Tesco is the exception to this.
 Shielding customers can either select standard one-hour delivery slots or special priority slots with eight-hour delivery windows.
 Customers who choose these will be given a one-hour slot on the morning of the delivery.

-Recently, over 20 UK charities called on supermarket CEOs to scrap online delivery charges for those at the highest risk from COVID-19.
+Earlier in the pandemic, more than 20 UK charities called on supermarket CEOs to scrap online delivery charges for those at the highest risk from COVID-19.
 Iceland and Waitrose offer free delivery to all their customers, but the other supermarkets charge for slots whether you’re vulnerable or not.